MegaCookies88/MSc.-Thesis-EVT-SP500/R_Notebooks/GPD_univariate.md

 transformation to the Frechet scale and using the logarithmic scale for the axis.

+  - Left Figure : Plot of positive losses only.
+  - Right Figure : Transformation to Frechet scale and using logarithmic scale using GPD with threshold 2.
+Only the exceedances are plotted.
+  - Red Line : 95% marginal quantiles of losses (Original and Transformed to Frechet scale).
+  - Blue Line : 95% marginal quantiles of the data plotted in the right figure.
+  - Green Line : x+y=5 (Original and Transformed to Frechet scale).

 <p align="center">

 <img src="GPD_univariate_files/figure-gfm/unnamed-chunk-7-1.png" style="display: block; margin: auto;" />